Skip to main content

 Showing posts from January 21, 2024

-I just learned about water sprouts .
+The Itsy Bitsy Spider: A Fan Theory I just learned about water sprouts .
 These bad boys love to grow on fruit trees.
 They provide the perfect structural support for spiderwebs.
 Fruit farmers are all too familiar with them because they qualify as "deranged wood" and need to be regularly pruned.
 However, as we will explore later, they can also serve as powerful metaphors.
 It reminded me of the familiar nursery rhythm "The Itsy Bitsy Spider" (based on the original 1910 folksong, "Spider Song").
 I wondered if the song included the lyric water spout at some point in its evolution .
 The first publication of the song involved a spider climbing and being washed from a web .
 "Oh, the blooming, bloody spider went up the spider web , The blooming, bloody rain came down and washed the spider out, The blooming, bloody sun came out and dried up all the rain, And the blooming, bloody spider came up the web again."
-Originating in Southern California during the pre-dustbowl (Grapes of Wrath) era,
+Originating in Southern California during the...

 What Does It Mean to Be "Beyond One's Ken"?

-My entire life, I incorrectly heard a song lyric from "Sixteen Going on Seventeen" in The Sound of Music .
+Have you seen the 1965 film The Sound of Music starring Julie Andrews ?
+There's a song lyric from "Sixteen Going on Seventeen" that I've misheard my entire life.
 I thought Rolf sang, "Timid and shy and scared are you of things beyond your kin (as in family)."
 But I recently learned while reading How To Know A Person by the wordsmith David Brooks that the lyric is not kin, but ken .
 I had to look up the full lyrics to confirm.
 Sure enough, ken .
 So what does ken mean?
 Turns out, it's a nautical term.
 Merriam-Webster has this to say: Ken appeared on the English horizon in the 16th century as a term of measurement of the distance bounding the range of ordinary vision at sea—about 20 miles.
 British author John Lyly used that sense in 1580 when he wrote, "They are safely come within a ken of Dover."
-Other 16th-century writers used ken to mean " range of vision " ("Out of ken we were ere the Countesse came from the feast." — Thomas Nashe) or "sight" ("'Tis double d
+Other 16th-century writers used ken to mean " range of vision " ("Out of ken we were ere the Countesse came from the feast....

 Who is Pinocchio's Mentor: The Blue Fairy or Jiminy Cricket?